Irritable Bowel Syndrome Compensation Claims

 When calculating damages for irritable bowel syndrome, the Courts do not take into account the nature of the incident that caused the changes to the gut.
 Compensation awards are calculated solely by reference to the severity of the illness and the impact it has on the claimant's life.

 However, for the purposes of bringing a compensation claim, the cause of the accident does matter.
-The injury lawyer must prove that the defendant negligently caused the accident or food poisoning, and that the IBS arose as a result.
+The injury lawyer must prove that the defendant negligently caused the accident or food poisoning and that the IBS arose as a result.

 There is no single test for IBS.
-Diagnosis usually takes place at hospital and involves a process of ruling out other potential gut conditions.
+Diagnosis usually takes place at the hospital and involves a process of ruling out other potential gut conditions.
 Doctors might perform a variety of tests including colonoscopy, abdominal CT scans and blood tests.

 IBS is a long-term condition.
-The syndrome may takes years to resolve itself, or it may never resolve.
+The syndrome may take years to resolve itself, or it may never resolve.
 Patients may gain relief by making changes to their diet and lifestyle, including eliminating stressors and food intolerances.

 As an initial step, the injury lawyer will arrange for an independent gut specialist to perform a medical examination.
 The doctor will examine the claimant's medical records, assess their symptoms and give an estimate of the likely duration of the IBS.
 The medical report will form the basis of the irritable bowel syndrome compensation claim.

 Do I have an irritable bowel syndrome claim?